-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Dana Point for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2010.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Dana Point for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2011.
 The Certificate of Achievement is a prestigious national award recognizing conformance with the highest standards for preparation of state and local government financial reports.

-In order to be awarded a Certificate of Achievement, a government unit must publish an easily readable and efficiently organized comprehensive annual financial report whose contents conform to program standards.
+In order to be awarded a Certificate of Achievement, a government unit must publish an easily readable and efficiently organized Comprehensive Annual Financial Report whose contents conform to program standards.
 Such CAFR must satisfy both generally accepted accounting principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-The City of Dana Point has received a Certificate of Achievement for the last twenty consecutive years (fiscal years 1989 through 2010).
+The City of Dana Point has received a Certificate of Achievement for the last twenty one consecutive years (fiscal years 1989 through 2011).
 We believe our current report continues to conform to the Certificate of Achievement program requirements, and we are submitting it to the GFOA.

 The preparation and development of this report would not have been possible without the special efforts of the entire Administrative Services Department.
 We would like to take this opportunity to compliment and express our gratitude to all those staff members of both the City and our independent auditors who were associated with the preparation of this report.
-This CAFR is dedicated to the memory of Andrew Glass who was our accounting manager for the past 22 years.
-Mr. Glass passed away unexpectedly this year and he will be greatly missed.
-We would also like to thank the City Manager, Mayor and City Council for their interest and support in planning and conducting the financial operations of the City in a responsible and progressive manner.
+We would like to thank the City Manager, Mayor and City Council for their interest and support in planning and conducting the financial operations of the City in a responsible and progressive manner.